rkutsel/aws-ssm-manager/README.md

 ### Installing Local Dependencies

-Clone the repo `git clone git@github.com:rkutsel/aws-ssm-manager.git` and install local dependencies by running `npm install` in your terminal.
+If you don't want to use it as an `NPM` package, you can do so by clonning the repo `git clone git@github.com:rkutsel/aws-ssm-manager.git` and install local dependencies by running `npm install` in your terminal.
 A successful installation should look somewhat similar to the one bellow:

 ```bash
 added 104 packages, and audited 105 packages in 2s